Homomorphic encryption of linear optics quantum computation on almost arbitrary states of light with asymptotically perfect security: Displacement-key encoding

 The commutation relation between displacement operators and linear optics evolution relates the output displacement amplitudes $\vec\beta = (\beta_1, \dots, \beta_m)$ to the input displacement amplitudes $\vec\alpha = (\alpha_1 , \dots, \alpha_m)$, and is given by

 where $\hat D(\vec \beta) = \bigotimes_{j=1}^m \hat{D}(\beta_j)$, $\hat D(\vec \alpha) = \bigotimes_{j=1}^m \hat{D}(\beta_j)$, and $\vec\beta$ relates to $\vec\alpha$ according to the unitary map

-The computation required for Alice to determine her decoding operations from her encoding operations is simple matrix multiplication, which is efficiently computable in \textbf{P}, where \textbf{P} contains all decision problems that can be solved by a deterministic Turing machine using a polynomial amount of computation time \cite{arora2009computational}.
+The computation required for Alice to determine her decoding operations from her encoding operations is simple matrix multiplication, which is efficiently computable \cite{arora2009computational}.
 Thus, our condition on the complexity of encoding/decoding is satisfied.

 An input tensor product of displacement operations with amplitudes $\vec\alpha$ on multiple modes may be be reversed by applying inverse displacement operations with amplitudes $\vec\beta$ at the output, \mbox{$\hat{D}(\vec \beta)^\dag=\hat{D}(-\vec \beta)$}.
 Specifically,